dmccreary/dmccreary/docs/recommendations.md

 * Retired Formerly as the Enterprise Data Architect at University of Minnesota
 * August 12, 2008
-* Mark worked with Dan on the same team
+* Mark worked with Dan on the same team at Thrivant

 Dan is one of the most intelligent and enjoyable people I have worked with in the past 5 years.
 His depth of knowledge in data architecture is astounding, particularly in meta data, XML and business intelligence.
 He always brings a fresh enthusiasm to his work, and blends his experience with a broad understanding of industry standards and trends.
 While primarily a data architect, he is constantly looking for ways to apply new technologies, like Web Services or metadata registries, to his solutions.
 And he is an excellent teacher, capable of helping others understand new concepts and apply them effectively.
 It would be an honor to work with him again in the future.